-This post provides R code to estimate growth chart LMS parameters given a table of measurements and percentile values (or Z-scores).
-The initial rationale was to explore problems with LMS parameterization in a publication describing growth charts for Noonan syndrome, with the findings uploaded to MedRxiv.
+This post provides R code to estimate growth chart LMS parameters1 given a table of measurements and percentile values (or Z-scores).
+The initial rationale was to explore problems with LMS parameterization in a publication describing growth charts for Noonan syndrome2, with the findings uploaded to MedRxiv3.

 Load packages